NourSerw/Comments-Analyzer/README.md

 ## V 1.0
 **1.1**:  There are two models at the moment: The general model and the news-tailored model.
 Now only the general model has been implemented but the second model has already been built.
 So the plan here is to give the option to use either model to predict.

 **1.2**: I have added a third model called "Football".
-There is a simnple HTML dropdown list where the user can choose which model to predict with depending on the type of subreddit post it is.
+There is a simple HTML dropdown list where the user can choose which model to predict with depending on the type of subreddit post it is.